Facial Hair Removal

 What is hirsutism?

 Hirsutism is a common disorder that, according to the Journal of Dermatology, between 5 and 10% of women are affected by it.
 You can have the tendency to have hirsutism if your mother, sister or other female relative suffers from this condition.
-It is more common in women from South Asia, Mediterranean and Middle Eastern countries to develop this disorder.
+It is more common in women from South Asia, the Mediterranean and Middle Eastern countries to develop this disorder.

 This disorder is an excess of hair growth in areas that are usually seen in man, for example face and lower abdomen.
 The texture of the hair is thicker, the color is darker than usual, and this medical condition, usually arise from an excess level of male hormones, called androgens, primarily testosterone which is the major circulating androgen in your body.